mFingers/BookingApi/readme.md

 ## Separate API concerns from hosting concerns
 - Create F# class library
 - Install Microsoft.AspNet.WebApi.WebHost
-- Add reference to System.Web
+- Add reference to System.Web (because you will be using types from that assembly)
 - Move infrastructure code that should be owned by the API out of the host
 - Create a controller to prove it works
 - Setup JSON serialization defaults